The Cancer Research Trust funds a broad range of cancer-control research, training and education.

 It is the Trust’s policy that 100% of all money donated by the public is applied to cancer research and professional development.
 All administrative costs are covered by investment income.

-The grant round process is managed by the Executive Director, Douglas Ormrod, PhD.
-Douglas is a trained experimental pathologist with over 30 years research experience.
-His primary task is to manage the research rounds; seeking and processing applications; garnering local and international reviews for research proposals and acting as a liaison between the applicants and the Cancer Research Trust assessment committee.
-He also oversees the disbursement of grants and is responsible for producing the Cancer Research Trust NZ newsletter and related publications.
+The grant round process is managed by the General Manager, Michelle Sullivan, PhD.
+Michelle is a trained biochemist with over 20 years experience in New Zealand's health research sector.
+Her primary task is to manage the research rounds; seeking and processing applications; garnering local and international reviews for research proposals and acting as a liaison between the applicants and the Cancer Research Trust assessment committee.
+She also oversees the disbursement of grants and is responsible for producing the Cancer Research Trust NZ newsletter and related publications.